mtopircean/essential-oils/README.md

 ## Deployment and Local Development
 Deployment of the website was done using HEROKU, and can be accessed here [ESSENTIALOILS](https://essential-oils-8a5b724d8c2a.herokuapp.com/)
-To access the google sheet linked to this project, please use this linl[EssentialOilsGoogle](https://tinyurl.com/yc7m7257) The steps in deployment where taken following the example of LoveSandwiches CI Project.
+To access the google sheet linked to this project, please use this link [EssentialOilsGoogle](https://tinyurl.com/yc7m7257) The steps in deployment where taken following the example of LoveSandwiches CI Project.

 #### How to Fork